MAT555-Fall22/.github/profile/README.md

   - The methods covered will include supervised learning algorithms with a focus on regression and classification problems and unsupervised learning algorithms with a focus on clustering problems,
   - Extensions of these methods to high-dimensional settings will also be discussed, and
-  - Application of these methods to data mining problems and their software implementation will be done via [Python](https://www.python.org/downloads/) (v.
+  - Application of these methods to data analysis problems and their software implementation will be done via [Python](https://www.python.org/downloads/) (v.
 3.10.6).

 At the end of the semester, the students are expected: